-I must also admit that I sat on this post for a long time wondering whether I should hit Publish or not; something about it made me feel uncomfortable about posting.
+I must also admit that I sat on this post for a long time, wondering whether I should hit Publish or not; something about it made me feel uncomfortable about posting.
 But then I decided, what the hell; publish and be damned (any guesses where I got this last phrase from? :))

-Sometimes, I get asked “how come you didn’t lose your cool?” or “how did you manage with so and so for all these years” and I never really had a clear-cut answer to give them…
+Sometimes, I get asked, “How come you didn’t lose your cool?” or “How did you manage with so and so for all these years?” and I never really had a clear-cut answer to give them.

 I thought about it for some time, and here is a list of things that I did that I think helped me handle messy situations:

-• Picked my battles carefully.
-Before I reacted to a nasty or negative comment, I would ask myself whether this issue was really worth the unpleasantness?
+- Picked my battles carefully.
+Before I reacted to a nasty or negative comment, I would ask myself whether this issue was really worth the unpleasantness.
 Most often, it was not.

-• Looked for something good in the other person.
-Yes, someone can be nasty, bossy, and inconsiderate but they can also be smart, and willing to share information.
+- Looked for something good in the other person.
+Yes, someone can be nasty, bossy, and inconsiderate, but they can also be smart and willing to share information.
 I tried to focus on their good points to ensure that I was less negatively biased against them.

-• Listened to the message, and not the way it was delivered.
+- Listened to the message, and not the way it was delivered.
 I would often find that if someone was speaking pleasantly, I would go out of my way to accommodate his/her requests.
 However, when a difficult person demanded something from me in a very aggressive way, I would stiffen up and just not feel like accommodating.
-I guess that’s natural and everyone is like that to a certain extent.
+I guess that’s natural, and everyone is like that to a certain extent.
+However, I deliberately changed this attitude of mine and tried to ignore the way something was communicated to me and focus on what was actually said.
+This way, I avoided receiving negative feedback that negatively impacted my work.

-• Semi-detached myself.
+- Semi-detached myself.
 If nothing worked and I had brought down a storm of rage upon my head, I would tell myself that no one has the power to take away my smile.
-When a difficult person was in a mood the best thing for me to do was semi-detach myself so that I don’t get sucked into their negativity.
-At times though, it was really hard for me to do.
+When a difficult person was in a mood, the best thing for me to do was semi-detach myself so that I don’t get sucked into their negativity.
+At times, though, it was really hard for me to do.

-And I must add that I learnt so many extremely valuable skills that benefits me even now – dealing tactfully with people, taking initiative, quality consciousness, and a desire to understand where the other person is coming from…
+And I must add that I learnt so many extremely valuable skills that benefit me even now – dealing tactfully with people, taking initiative, quality consciousness, and a desire to understand where the other person is coming from…

-I can only say that in some ways, I am very thankful to these so-called “difficult” people whom I have met 🙂
+I can only say that in some ways, I am very thankful to these so-called “difficult” people whom I have met 😊

 Happy Diwali to you all!